gsdu8g9/Cyphon/README.md

 # Code Example

-I coded the executable in Xcode as a Cocoa-Applescript application.
+I coded the executable in Objective C and Applescript using Xcode.
 Refer to AppDelegate.applescript for the main code.

 # Motivation